 In 2017 we collaborated with artist Mark Storor and schools in St Helens to explore what role places play in young people's emotional health.
 One of the project’s outcomes was a declaration (written by Rainford High School pupil Ben, scroll down to read) and delivered to St Helens Council on the steps of the Town Hall (read more about the Army of Beauty parade here).

-In response the council want to collaborate with children from St Helens to develop a child friendly town.
-Heart of Glass is working with the Children's Services team on a creative consultation with young people from across our town.
+In response, the council wanted to collaborate with children from St Helens to develop a child friendly town.
+Heart of Glass worked with the Children's Services team on a creative consultation with young people from across our town.
 The aspiration is that it will be the first step in making St Helens a 'Child-friendly Borough'!

-We are asking children and young people to lead this journey and help us find out: ‘what does a child-friendly borough look like and feel like to live in?
+We asked children and young people to lead this journey and help us find out: ‘what does a child-friendly borough look like and feel like to live in?

-The views of children and young people are being collected on postcards as part of the #DearStHelens Project; their ideas and inspirations can be recorded and posted back to us.
-To start our journey with meaning and integrity, we're aiming to collect as many responses from schools and community organisations to make it truly representative of our Borough.
+The views of children and young people were collected on postcards as part of the #DearStHelens Project; their ideas and inspirations were recorded and posted back to us.
+To start our journey with meaning and integrity, we aimed to collect as many responses from schools and community organisations to make it truly representative of our Borough.

-If you are a young person, we can't wait to hear from you!
-You can give us your ideas by filling in the postcard you are given at school or you can send us your thoughts digitally using (this online form).
+If you are a young person, you could give us your ideas by filling in the postcard you were given at school or by sending us your thoughts digitally using an online form.

-If you are an adult responding on behalf of a young person, use the online form.
+Adult responding on behalf of a young person could respond using the online form.